Pet Safety in an Emergency: Your NZ Grab-and-Go Kit Guide - Petdirect

 • Is your dog crate-trained or car-safe?

-• Can you stay with friends or whānau who accept pets?
+• Can you stay with friends or whanau who accept pets?

-You can also register with:
+You can also:

-• Local council pet alert systems
+• Register with local council pet alert systems

-• SPCA NZ for disaster assistance
+• Contact SPCA NZ for disaster assistance

 Petdirect's Take